tylergneill/skrutable/manual.md

     </tbody>
 </table>

-Skrutable can be extended to include more such simple Roman or Brāhmi-based schemes for Classical Sanskrit and perhaps even related classical languages like Vedic or Prakrits (specifically, by modifying the modules `phonemes.py` and `scheme_maps.py`).
+Skrutable can be extended to include more such simple Roman- or Brāhmi-based schemes for Classical Sanskrit and perhaps even related classical languages like Vedic or Prakrits (specifically, by modifying the modules `phonemes.py` and `scheme_maps.py`).
 On the other hand, it is not designed for modern languages with phonologies that differ significantly from Sanskrit (such as Hindi, Tamil, and so on).
-For such languages,
+For tools made for such languages, cp.
+[Related Sanskrit Transliteration and Scansion Projects](#related-sanskrit-transliteration-and-scansion-projects) below.

-Note also that scheme auto-detection can be useful whenever manually specifying the input scheme might be inconvenient, but it should be used with caution, as it works based on input character frequencies, and so results will deteriorate the shorter and/or messier the input string becomes.
+Note also that scheme auto-detection can be useful whenever manually specifying the input scheme might be inconvenient, but that this should be used with caution, since this feature in Skrutable works based on input character frequencies, and so results will deteriorate the shorter and/or messier the input string becomes.

 # Virāma (and Whitespace) Avoidance

-Sometimes, usually for aesthetic purposes (i.e., only rarely for scientific ones), it is best to suppress extra virāmas and spaces between words, such as where Indic scripts would instead feature ligatures.
+Sometimes, usually for aesthetic purposes (read: only rarely for scientific ones), it is best to suppress extra virāmas and spaces between words, such as where Indic scripts would instead feature ligatures.
 In these cases, Skrutable's transliteration includes a simple but handy virāma avoidance feature, based on straightforward regular expressions and string replacements, which eliminates spaces (and with them virāmas) between certain specified combinations of characters.
 This can be controlled in `config.py` and `virAma_avoidance.py`.

 # Sandhi and Compound Segmentation

-For automated sandhi and compound segmentation, Oliver Hellwig's and Sebastian Nehrdich's pre-trained neural-network tool, [Sanskrit Sandhi and Compound Splitter](https://github.com/OliverHellwig/sanskrit/tree/master/papers/2018emnlp), produces good results and is recommended.
+For automated sandhi and compound segmentation, the Hellwig-Nehrdich pre-trained neural-network tool, [Sanskrit Sandhi and Compound Splitter](https://github.com/OliverHellwig/sanskrit/tree/master/papers/2018emnlp), produces good, usable results and is recommended.
 It requires tensorflow.

 # Related Sanskrit Transliteration and Scansion Projects

-Numerous other projects exist which some users may find preferable to Skrutable in certain respects (e.g., available script support, installability, availability online).
+Numerous other projects exist which some users may find preferable to Skrutable in certain respects (e.g., more script support, easier to install, nicer looking, available online).
 Here are my recommended highlights.

 Scheme Detection | Transliteration | Scansion & Meter Identification | Main Author
 -------- | ---------- | --------- | --------